uclibs/ojs3/plugins/reports/reviewReport/README.md

 ...or find the plugin in the Plugin Gallery within your application, if available.

-This should make the report available immediately in your application in Tools > Statistics.
+This should make the report available immediately in your application in `Tools` > `Statistics`.